plutov/packagemain/26-self-hosted-container-registry/README.md

 ## Conclusion

 Self-hosted Container Registries allow you to have complete control over your registry and the way it's deployed.
+At the same time it comes with a cost of maintaining and securing the registry.

 Whatever your reasons for running a self-hosted registry, you now know how it's done.
 From here you can compare the different options and choose the one that best fits your needs.

+You can find the full source code for this demo on [GitHub](https://github.com/plutov/packagemain/tree/master/26-self-hosted-container-registry)